timiscoding/blog/_posts/2015-08-26-Week-1-Story-Writing.md

 * emergency contact
 * telling a joke
 * the watch face should not reveal alcohol addiction when the user is not interacting with it
-* a list of AA meetings within 20 km driving distance
+* a list of meetings/clinics within 20 km driving distance

-Once we had the acceptance criteria formulated, our first ever team project analysis was completed at 9pm.
-And with that, we are now ready to liaise with the developers for them to begin work next week!
+Once we had the acceptance criteria formulated, our first ever team project analysis was complete.